Which Deaths Require a Medico-Legal Autopsy

 The Directorate of Forensic Science Services (DFSS) under the Ministry of Home Affairs, India, coordinates the state-level network of forensic science laboratories and sets autopsy report standards.
 AIIMS forensic-medicine departments in New Delhi, Jodhpur, Bhopal, Rishikesh, and Raipur are the specialist referral centres for complex medico-legal cases, including those requiring histopathology, toxicology, or re-examination after initial autopsy.

-The US medico-legal death-investigation system is a product of colonial history, state-level legislation, and 200 years of gradual reform that has not converged on a single model.
+The US medico-legal death-investigation system reflects state-level legislation and incremental reform over two centuries, and has not converged on a single national model.
 The country is divided into jurisdictions using one of three systems: the medical examiner (ME) system, the coroner system, or a combination of both.

 Medical examiner systems are operated by physicians, most of whom are board-certified forensic pathologists, appointed by a government authority.
 The chief ME's jurisdiction is defined by statute and typically covers a county, a group of counties, or an entire state.
 ME systems are concentrated in urban and suburban areas and in states that reformed their death-investigation infrastructure during the 20th century following advocacy by the American Academy of Forensic Sciences, NAME, and the Centers for Disease Control.
 The NAME Model Medical Examiner Act (revised version published 2003) sets out a model statutory framework for an ME system.